nautes-labs/website/src/en/guide/user-guide/run-a-pipeline.md

 After you submit the pipeline configurations to the source code repository, Nautes will respond to the Webhook callback from the code repository, and trigger the pipelines in the cluster declared in the project pipeline runtime.

-You can view the pipeline information in the Tekton Dashboard by using a browser to access, for example, `https://tekton.vcluster-aliyun.8.217.50.114.nip.io:30443`.
+You can view the pipeline information in the Tekton Dashboard by using a browser to access `https://$tekonHost:$traefik-httpsNodePort`.

 Download the [command-line tool](https://github.com/nautes-labs/cli/releases/tag/v0.4.1) and run the following command to access the Tekton Dashboard.
 ```shell
 ./nautes get cluster -oyaml
 ```

+> Replace the $tekonHost variable with the tekonHost address of the runtime cluster.
+For more information, refer to `spec.componentsList.pipeline.additions.host` in the property template in the [Register Physical Cluster](#register-physical-cluster) or [Register Virtual Cluster](#register-virtual-cluster) section, for example, `tekton.vcluster-aliyun.8.217.50.114.nip.io`.
+>
+> Replace the $traefik-httpsNodePort variable with the traefik port of the runtime cluster.
+For more information, refer to `spec.componentsList.gateway.additions.httpsNodePort` in the property template in the [Register Physical Cluster](#register-physical-cluster) or [Register Virtual Cluster](#register-virtual-cluster) section, for example, `30443`.

 When you access the Tekton Dashboard, if you haven't logged into the GitLab in the current browser session, the action will trigger unified authentication.
 During the authentication process, you need to enter your GitLab account and password to log in.
 After successful login, the page will automatically redirect to the Tekton Dashboard.